sarbajitsaha/Batch-Uninstaller/README.md

 * Uninstall multiple apps at once
 * Sort by date, name and size
 * Filter by user and system apps
-* Know how much space you are freeing up during the selection process.
+* Know how much space you are freeing up during the selection process
 * Displays application name, install date and size

 ## Todo

-* Backup system apps before uninstalling for rooted phones.
+* Backup system apps before uninstalling for rooted phones
-*

 ## Feature Requests

 All planned enhancements are here: https://github.com/sarbajitsaha/Batch-Uninstaller/labels/enhancement

 If you can't see a similar request, [request yours](https://github.com/sarbajitsaha/Batch-Uninstaller/issues/new) today!

 ## Donations